 Data Processing and Continuous Data Engineering

-Data lake stores the raw data from various data sources in a standardized open format.
-However, use cases such as data exploration, Interactive Analytics, and Machine Learning require that the raw data is processed to create use-case driven trusted datasets.
+A data lake stores the raw data from various data sources in a standardized open format.
+However, use cases such as data exploration, Interactive Analytics, and Machine Learning require that the raw data is processed to create use-case-driven trusted datasets.
 For Data Exploration and Machine Learning use cases, users continually refine data sets for their analysis needs.
 As a result, every data lake implementation must enable users to iterate between data engineering and use cases such as interactive analytics and Machine Learning.
 We call this “Continuous Data Engineering.”

 Continuous data engineering involves the interactive ability to author, monitor, and debug data pipelines.
 In a data lake, these pipelines are authored using standard interfaces and open source frameworks such as SQL, Python, Apache Spark, and Apache Hive.